ImaginaryBIT/Idle-Session-Timeout-Test/README.md

-# Idle-Session-Timeout-Test
+# Idle Session Timeout Test (WSTG-SESS-007)
-A handy tool to test idle session timeout
+A handy tool to test idle session timeout.

 ### Description:
 This is a Idle Session Timeout test script